The 20 Best Epilepsy with Myoclonic-Atonic Seizures Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Dr. Tanya J. W. McDonald focuses on the diagnosis and treatment of epilepsy and seizures.
 Her specific interests include dietary therapies for adults with epilepsy, evaluations for seizure surgery and epilepsy in women (including considerations during pregnancy).
 Her research focuses on the impact of ketogenic diets like the modified Atkins diets, on cardiovascular health measures in adults with epilepsy.
 Dr. McDonald completed her undergraduate studies at Emory University and received her medical and doctoral degrees from Cornell University.
 She trained in neurology and epilepsy at Johns Hopkins.
 Dr. Mcdonald is rated as an Experienced provider by MediFind in the treatment of Epilepsy with Myoclonic-Atonic Seizures.
-Her top areas of expertise are Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, and Status Epilepticus.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, and Status Epilepticus.
+Dr. Mcdonald is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Epilepsy with Myoclonic-Atonic Seizures